 It is a durable stone with incredible strength and density.
 It isn’t likely to break or chip easily.
 It is popular around pools because the surface does not get slippery or slick when wet.
 It handles temperature changes very well, and shouldn’t damage from freeze-thaw if you live in Northern areas.

-Disadvantages of Using Bluestone
+Disadvantages of A Bluestone Patio

 How Much Did Our Bluestone Patio Cost Us?